 I totally get that times are tough in Korea and fabulous jobs are few and far between.
 It’s really difficult to get a university job in Korea these days.
 But, after 10 years in Korea who is still making 2.2 million Won and working at what seems like a kindergarten hagwon?
 That is my very definition of living hell on Earth.
 Seriously, what has this person been doing with the past 10 years of their life?

 “Of course, money isn’t everything.
 Living in a new country/culture has it’s own invaluable rewards that should not be overlooked.”

 My theory is that anyone who says they didn’t come to Korea solely for the money should be treated with suspicion and questioned further.
 If you didn’t care about the money, you’d most certainly go somewhere with much better weather and much happier people who weren’t studying and working zombie robots.
 The extremely high suicide rate in Korea is no fluke.

 - Bolen, Jackie (Author)

 - English (Publication Language)

 - 120 Pages - 02/24/2020 (Publication Date) - Independently published (Publisher)

 This person has debt to pay back home (students loans?) but is only sending back 550,000 each month.
 This seems ridiculously low.
 Compound interest can work for you, or against you and in this case, it’s certainly working against her.

 The interest payments are probably killing her.
 Who hasn’t paid off their students loans after teaching English for 10 years in Korea?
-Why hasn’t she just locked it down and gotten serious about paying them off instead of going on ESL Cafe and lamenting/whining about her situation.
+Why hasn’t she just locked it down and gotten serious about paying them off instead of going to ESL Cafe and lamenting/whining about her situation?
 Here’s why:

 “Admittedly, I am, and always have been, terrible with money.”